Table of Contents

 1. What is an Honours degree in university?

-Ans: An Honours degree in college refers to an undergraduate degree program that includes an additional level of study beyond the standard bachelor’s degree.
+Ans: An Honours degree in college refers to an undergraduate degree programme that includes an additional level of study beyond the standard bachelor’s degree.
 It typically involves more rigorous coursework and a higher level of academic achievement.

 2. How do you get an Honours degree?